rubymonsters/ruby-for-beginners/source/07-built_in_classes/01-numbers.md

 # Numbers

 Numbers are simply numbers.

-You create one by writing it: `12.34` is Ruby code and it represents the number twelve-point-three-four.
+You can create one by writing it: `123` is Ruby code and it represents the number one-hundred-twenty-three.

+Negative numbers are created by prepending a minus `-`: This is the number
+minus-ninety-nine: `-99`.

+And of course there are decimal numbers, too.
+Again, you create one by writing
+it: `12.34`.

 You can also use a comma to separate thousands places: E.g. `1,234.56` is the number one-thousand-two-hundred-thirty-four-point-five-six.
 However, this is